csmc-vaneykjlab/birch/README.md

 Below we list each tab with a description of it includes.
 For details on the results generated and to understand how to use the plots/analysis, please refer to the example usage above.

+### Home tab
+When the BIRCH web-app initially loads, the home tab is displayed at first.
+The home tab just contains details on what BIRCH is and the workflow followed in BIRCH to go from data affected by batch-effect to batch-corrected data.

 ### Settings tab
-When the BIRCH web-app initially loads, the settings tab is displayed at first.
+From the home page, the Settings tab can be selected to start the batch-correction process.

 ![BIRCH settings page](Images/settings.PNG)

 This tab is dynamic, and you will be asked to upload files and choose input parameters.
+Alternatively, you can choose to "Load example data" to initially try out BIRCH and understand its functionality.
 The left side panel allows you to make your choices, while the right side main panel will display a pre-view of the files you uploaded.

 In this tab, you will have to upload 3 files:
 1. Normalized data